kobs30/onomy-sdk/README.md

 ## Cosmos Hub Mainnet

-The Cosmos Hub application, `gaia`, has moved to its [own repository](https://github.com/cosmos/gaia).
+The Cosmos Hub application, `ochain`, has moved to its [own repository](https://github.com/cosmos/ochain).
 Go there to join the Cosmos Hub mainnet and more.

 ## Interblockchain Communication (IBC)